 Although you may eat whatever you want during the 8 hours of intermittent fasting, this will not result in success.

 Many people try to fast and then reward themselves with junk food.

-Every time you fill up your glycogen stores, you have to burn all those carbs before the body can switch back to burning fat.
+Every time you fill up your glycogen stores, you must burn all those carbs before the body can switch back to burning fat.

-As a result, you run the risk of experiencing the symptoms of keto flu and gain weight due to water retention.
+As a result, you risk experiencing keto flu symptoms and gaining weight due to water retention.

 If you are serious, avoid refined carbohydrates, such as:

 These highly processed foods drive insulin levels to unprecedented heights and promote inflammation and weight gain (Buyken et al. 201434).

 After reducing carbohydrates leaves a gap in your daily energy intake, we can fill it with healthy fats.